9 Best Hot Springs in Sao Miguel Azores and Refreshing Natural Pools

 Cool pools mingle with hot, giving you that sweet liberty to switch between temperatures.

-Also, there’s a nice gift shop offering if you want to purchase some cute souvenirs before leaving.
+Additionally, there’s a nice gift shop available for those who wish to purchase some cute souvenirs before leaving.

 It was kind of busy but bearable.
-Also in this case I would suggest going in the evening or in a cool day for the best experience.
+Also, in this case, I would suggest going in the evening or on a cool day for the best experience.

 If you’re yearning for a hot springs experience minus the typical crowd, Caldeiras das Furnas is the spot.
 Nestled in a park-like setting, these calderas are a collection of petite, steamy pools.